microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/robots-libraries/read-and-write.md

 Parse the message that triggered the Robot using lib.parseMsg to get the data and metadata:

 {% highlight js %}
-  // Include the helper objects which allows you to read and write to microshare datalake var lib = require('./libs/helpers');
+  // Include the helper objects which allows you to read and write to Microshare® datalake var lib = require('./libs/helpers');

   // Always need a main function, but can have other functions to keep your code modular.